FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment

 \section{Conclusion}

-In this work, we introduced \tool, a framework that learns an importance-based ordering over representational components of a pretrained network to construct nested subnetworks.
-Combined with an efficient search and refinement procedure, \tool identifies submodels near the performance-latency Pareto frontier, without training multiple models from scratch or relying on architectural heuristics.
-Across architectures, we showed that \tool yields smoother accuracy degradation under compression and improves the efficiency–performance trade-off over existing approaches, enabling more adaptive deployment across diverse hardware and workloads.
+In this work, we introduced \tool, a rank-based elastic method that decomposes a pretrained model into nested, importance-ordered components within a single set of weights.
+Combined with an efficient search and refinement procedure, \tool identifies submodels near the performance-latency Pareto frontier, without training multiple independent models or relying on architectural heuristics.
+Across architectures, \tool yields smoother accuracy degradation and improves the efficiency–performance trade-off over existing approaches, enabling adaptive deployment over diverse hardware and workloads.